MystenLabs/narwhal/Docker/README.md

 ## Access worker node public gRPC endpoints

-As you access the [public gRPC endpoints on a primary node](#access-primary-node-public-grpc-endpoints), you may similarly **feed transactions** to the Narwhal cluster via the `worker` nodes with the gRPC server bootstrapped on the worker nodes bond to the local machine port.
+Just as you access the [public gRPC endpoints on a primary node](#access-primary-node-public-grpc-endpoints), you may similarly **feed transactions** to the Narwhal cluster via the `worker` nodes with the gRPC server bootstrapped on the worker nodes bond to the local machine port.
 To send transactions, the following local ports can be used: